6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 The NPS is calculated by subtracting the percentage of detractors from the percentage of promoters to give an overall picture of how customers feel about your business.

-How to Improve eCommerce Customer Retention: 6 Strategies to Try
+How to Improve eCommerce Customer Retention: 6 Strategies That Work

 With the theory and benefits of retention under our belts, let’s explore practical tactics you can apply to keep your customers coming back.